E-Commerce Web Accessibility: 2024 Essentials & 20 Tips for Businesses

 Yes, the WCAG standard has evolved through several versions to accommodate advancements in technology and better understanding of accessibility needs:

-Following WCAG is the best way to ensure a website meets the necessary accessibility standards.
+Following WCAG is the best way for a website to meet the necessary accessibility standards.
 This is important for several reasons:

 WCAG serves as a comprehensive guide for creating web content that is accessible to all users, regardless of their abilities or disabilities.
 By adhering to these guidelines, website owners and developers can create inclusive digital environments that cater to a diverse audience and comply with legal standards.